 It can be poured over pretty much any surface, though certain surfaces may end up requiring more maintenance down the road.
 If poured over regular soil, you could experience shifting, buckling, or cracking when the ground below it inevitably moves and shifts.

-This type of concrete driveway is generally long-lasting but will require resealing at least every 5 to 10 years.
-It may also need to be resurfaced about once every 15 years depending on how well it’s been cared for.
-This is one of the reasons why concrete is a relatively expensive driveway option over the long-term.
+This type of concrete driveway is generally long-lasting but will require resealing at least every 15 to 20 years.
+The best option is epoxy driveway coating, which makes concrete surface resistant to various forms of damage, chemicals, and vehicle traffic.
+However, it will increase the overall cost of your driveway.
+This is one of the reasons why concrete is a relatively expensive driveway option over the long term.

 1. Concrete Mixed with Aggregate